 Cornwall breaks have long been a top summer escape for many Brits!
-After all, its rugged coastline, idyllic beaches, and endless charm make Cornwall one of the most beautiful places in England… I was lucky enough to recently spend a week enjoying the very best of what it has to offer, so here’s my guide to the perfect Cornwall holiday:
+After all, its rugged coastline, idyllic beaches and endless charm make it one of the best holiday destinations in the UK… Over the last few years, I’ve been lucky enough to enjoy several visits to Cornwall and thus discover the very best of what it has to offer.
+So, here’s my guide to the perfect Cornwall holiday:

 1) Cornwall Breaks (The Eden Project):

 The Eden Project is a symbol of Cornwall breaks!
 It welcomes over a million visitors each year and is no doubt one of the best things to do in Cornwall.
 The main attraction is its spectacular biomes, which have become some of the most recognisable buildings in Britain.

 Built from the rubble of an old clay mining pit, construction of the Eden Project began in 1998, and it opened to the public just three years later in 2001.
 Following an unprecedneant transformation, today the ‘pit’ is unrecognisable and (of course) full to the brim with lots of colourful plants and foliage.

 For example, when visiting I was amazed by the sheer variety of trees and tropical plants on display in the Rainforest Biome.
 Meanwhile, I couldn’t believe how the design of the Mediterranean Biome made it feel just like Greece or Spain… Perfect considering Cornavirus had stopped us from actually visiting Europe in 2020.